 The story of the automat started when Joe Horn met Frank Hardart.
 Horn had put an ad in a local Philadelphia paper seeking a business partner and together the pair opened a luncheonette in Philadelphia in 1888.
 For a while, it was just a normal luncheonette with famously good coffee.
 This all changed when Frank Hardart went to Germany on vacation and discovered early German vending machine technology and brought it back to Philadelphia.

 What he observed was a kind of overly complicated German vending contraption with food behind windows that operated as a sample display of what one could order.
-Customers would deposit a coin and wait while someone in the basement cooked it and then cranked it up in dumbwaiter.
-“It was a very convoluted way of getting your food but everyone loved the novelty of it […] so they perfected it and then they brought it to new york city,” says Diehl.
+Customers would deposit a coin and wait while someone in the basement cooked it and then cranked it up in a dumbwaiter.
+“It was a very convoluted way of getting your food but everyone loved the novelty of it […] so they perfected it and then they brought it to New York City” says Diehl.

 The automat caught on fast, but not because of the technology.
 That was just a gimmick to get people in the door.
 People initially came for the novelty but came back again and again because it was good food for cheap.
 The technology was just a Mechanical Turk.
 The automat appeared automatic from the outside, but behind the walls, there were people running around and replacing the food behind the scenes.